26 Fantastic Family Things to Do in Portage MI

 9001 S Westnedge, Portage, MI 49002

-Grab your rain boots and take a stroll through paths that lead to a scenic view of West Lake.
+Grab your rain boots and explore a scenic view of West Lake.
 Portions of the bog trail are floating on water, and kids love the water that squirts up through the planks.

 There is a nature-themed playground at the trailhead and a pavilion with restrooms.